kubecost/docs/aws-amp-integration.md

 ```
 #### Set up AMP.

-You can use following AWS CLI command to create new AMP workspace:
+You can use the following AWS CLI command to create a new AMP workspace:

 ```bash
 export AWS_REGION=us-west-2